1. Getting Started

 Create directory if not exists

-Besides configuration and mirror database, attachment synchronization needs access to the filesystem so that it can store attachments there.
+Besides configuration and mirror database, attachment synchronization needs access to the file system so that it can store attachments there.
 During the synchronization, SnowMirror creates a directory for attachments (if it does not already exist).

 Path to the directory is defined by snowMirror.attachment.rootDir property which can be configured in Advanced properties.
 Be sure to have sufficient rights for creating directories and files in this directory.